Monell v. Department of Social Services of the City of New York

-Origins
+Background

 The case began in July 1971 as a challenge to the New York City Board of Education's forced maternity leave policies.
 Monell was a part of a class of women employees of the Dept. of Social Services and Board of Education of the city of New York who were compelled to take maternity leave before such leaves were required for medical reasons.
 The women sued the Dept. and its Commissioner, the Board and its Chancellor, and the city of New York and its Mayor.
 The District Court found that petitioners' constitutional rights had been violated, but ruled that petitioners' claims for injunctive relief were mooted by a supervening change in the official maternity leave policy, and that under Monroe v.
 Pape, petitioners were barred recovering back pay from the city.
 The Court of Appeals for the Second Circuit affirmed.
 The Supreme Court of the United States granted certiorari to consider whether local governmental officials and/or local independent school boards are "persons" within the meaning of § 1983 when equitable relief in the nature of back pay is sought against them in their official capacities.